Lead Opinion

 Defendant next contends that the trial court erred in failing to find as a statutory mitigating factor that the defendant was suffering from a mental or physical condition that was insufficient to constitute a defense, but which significantly reduced his culpability for the offense.
 G.S. § 15A-1340.4(a)(2)d.
 We disagree.

 While drug use is also not an enumerated mitigating factor, the Supreme Court has found that drug use can be considered in mitigation of an offense.
 State v.
-Barts, 321 N.C.
-170, 362 S.E.2d 235 (1987).
+Barts,

 Defendant argues that at the time he participated in the events in question he was strongly under the influence of alcohol and drugs.
 However, when he talked to Officers Spoon and Blevins in June 1989, he was able to recall, in great detail, the chain of events as they occurred on that night eight years before.
 His statement is evidence that he cooperated with Anderson and the other parties involved in the events at issue.
-When Anderson told him that he planned to go out and "revenge" the alleged rape of Dedmon, defendant responded, "Let's go goddamnit."
+When Anderson told him that he planned to go out and “revenge” the alleged rape of Ded-mon, defendant responded, “Let’s go goddamnit.”
 Defendant also states that he carried a baseball bat.
 Defendant was competent enough to cooperate with the others involved and to manifest a willingness to partake in the planned revenge.

 Further, after the shootings occurred, defendant drove Anderson’s car a total of forty miles to and from Yadkinville, N.C., and when he felt that his life was endangered by an irate Anderson, defendant had the capacity to reason and to dispose of the gun.

 Based on the evidence before the court, defendant merely established that he had been consuming alcohol and drugs.
-Defendant's evidence shows that he had a complete understanding of the plan to go out and "revenge" the alleged rape.
-We find that defendant's evidence was neither uncontroverted, substantial, nor manifestly credible.
-Defendant fails to establish by a preponderance of the evidence that his alcohol and drug consumption constituted a *764 material impairment to his mental or physical faculties.
+Defendant’s evidence shows that he had a complete understanding of the plan to go out and “revenge” the alleged rape.
+We find that defendant’s evidence was neither uncontroverted, substantial, nor manifestly credible.
+Defendant fails to establish by a preponderance

 Accordingly, we hold that the trial judge did not err in failing to find the statutory mitigating factor that the defendant was suffering from a mental or physical condition which significantly reduced his culpability for the offense.

-No Error.
+No error.

-WYNN, Judge, dissenting and concurring in part:
+dissenting and concurring in part.

 The defendant in this case contends that accessory after the fact of murder and aiding and abetting murder are joinable offenses and that, as such, one cannot be used to aggravate the sentence of another.
 For the reasons which follow, I would hold, contrary to the majority, that the defendant is entitled to a new sentencing hearing.

-A participant in a felony may no more be an accessory after the fact than one who commits larceny may be guilty of receiving the goods which he himself had stolen.
+A participant in a felony may no more be an accessory after the fact that one who commits larceny may be guilty of receiving the goods which he himself had stolen.
 The crime of accessory after the fact has its beginning after the principal offense has been committed.
 How may an accessory after the fact render assistance to the principal felon if he himself is the principal felon?

-Id. at 753, 133 S.E.2d at 655.
+Id. at 753,

-It was improper to aggravate defendant's conviction as an accessory after the fact by finding as a factor in aggravation that he was also an aider and abetter to that offense.
+It was improper to aggravate defendant’s conviction as an accessory after the fact by finding as a factor in aggravation that he was also an aider and abettor to that offense.
 Defendant should be given a new sentencing hearing on this issue.